 Include a Call-To-Action (CTA) to join your email list

 When you create your boards, they should be tailored to what you’re teaching and your expertise.
 A good formula for success is one board about your course and a few more boards based on your target markets.

-PRO TIP: When you name your board use popular keywords.
+Pro-tip: When you name your board use popular keywords to boost SEO (which we’ll talk about in a second).
 Don’t feel obligated to get punny or fancy.

-Here is a list of popular keywords on pinterest from Buffer.
+Here is a list of popular keywords on Pinterest from Buffer to help you:

-When you’re creating the board about your course, include multiple images from your course such as screenshots, styled photos of your course workbook, your sales page.
+When you’re creating a board about your course, include multiple images from your course such as screenshots, styled photos of your course workbook, and your sales page.